Blockbench: Frequently Asked Questions

-By default, Blockbench makes models for the Minecraft blockmodel format.
-That means that the restrictions of the format (coordinates between -16 and 32) apply.
+If you are creating a block or item model for Minecraft Java edition, the restrictions of the format (coordinates between -16 and 32) apply.

 There are, however, a few tricks to get larger models.
-You can disable the limit in the settings, work on a bigger model and scale it down later using Transform > Scale.
 To scale the model up in Minecraft, scale up the model using the display settings and use an armor stand to place the model into your world.

 Why does my model look black and magenta ingame?

 There are two situations where this can happen.

 A: The shape displays correctly but with a black/magenta texture.
 This means that the game wasn’t able to load your texture.
 Double check that your texture is in a resource pack and has a valid file name (use only lower case letters, numbers and underscores).